flappah/s1xxviewer/README.md

 First implementation.
 This is a viewer that is able to read IHO S122, S123, S127 and S128 GML files.
 For presentation it uses the ESRI ArcGIS Runtime and currently is using the developer license only.

-The application been testen with S122, S123 and S128 GML files.
+The application been tested with S122, S123 and S128 GML files.